 By the time your child is 24 months old, they have had time to practice making sounds in words.
 They have firmly established p, b, m, t, d, n, w, and h, along with a range of short vowel sounds (ah, uh, eh) that they can use in different combinations.
 Interestingly, this pertains to all languages across the world!
 By 3 years of age, a child has the majority of sounds found in their home language.

 As a general rule of thumb, you should be able to understand your toddler 25% of the time by 1 year of age.
 By age two, you should understand them 50% of the time.
 And by age three, 75% of the time.
 You should be able to understand close to 100% of what your toddler says by 4 years of age.

 In addition to learning more sounds, babies also go through a period of learning the different speech patterns in their language, called phonological processes.
-For example, in English, children need to learn that we end many of our words with consonants, which is why you may hear many babies refer to a dog as a “do.”
+For example, in English, children need to learn that we end many words with consonants.
+This is why you may hear many babies refer to a dog as a “do.”
 Children will also use different patterns to simplify what they say and make it easier for their mouths to produce words.
 So a longer word like “banana” may become “nana” while “flower” with an initial blend might sound more like “fowa.”

 Concerns to Look Out For

 Articulation concerns in the toddler and preschool population are probably the most common phone calls I get from parents.
 However, there are certain things a parent can look for when deciding if it is time to consult a speech-language pathologist.
 Keep an eye out for things such as:

 - Thumb sucking or extended pacifier usage (beyond 1 year)

 - Frustration when not understood by parents, teachers, or peers